liguowang/cpgtools/docs/source/installation.rst

  $ cd cpgtools-VERSION
  $ python3 setup.py install  #install CpGtools to the default location or
- $ python setup.py install --root-/home/my_pylib/  #install CpGtools to user specified location
+ $ python3 setup.py install --root-/home/my_pylib/  #install CpGtools to user specified location

 After the installation is completed, you probably need to setup up the environment variables (Below is only an example.
 Change according to your system configuration)